Louis Stokes Scholars Program

 “Changing Lives, One Student at a Time”

-In June 2012, the CMBA launched the Louis Stokes Scholars Program -- a pipeline diversity initiative through which college students interested in careers in the law engage in paid summer legal internships of eight-weeks duration at Cleveland law firms, courts and legal nonprofits.
+In June 2012, the CMBA launched the Louis Stokes Scholars Program -- a pipeline diversity initiative.
+Typically, the program offers a summer experience through which college students interested in careers in the law engage in paid summer legal internships of eight-weeks duration at Cleveland law firms, courts and legal nonprofits.
 Scholars are provided with volunteer mentors who are lawyers and judges who agree to mentor throughout the college years.
 In addition, Scholars participate in group enrichment and networking activities through the summer including field trips to the courts and local law schools, public speaking and writing seminars and lunch and learn programs with legal community leaders.

 - The Stokes Scholars Program received the Ohio State Bar Foundation’s Outstanding Program Award in September, 2014.